Onyx-Protocol/Onyx/core/api-spec.md

   "issuance_program: "...",
   "keys": [
     {
+      "root_xpub": "...", // only available if is_local is yes
       "asset_pubkey": "...",

-      // These properties are only available for assets that are local.
+      "asset_derivation_path": "..."  // only available if is_local is yes
-      "root_xpub": "...",
-      "asset_derivation_path": "..."
     },
     ...
   ],